 If you've never heard of shochu (焼酎, pronounced shōchū), or are wondering if it's something like soju, I don't blame you.
 Despite all the headway that sake and Japanese whiskey has made on the global beverage scene, shochu is an undiscovered gem.

 Involving two fermentations before a single distillation, shochu production is a craft that has been honed over its 500 year history in Japan.
-Perhaps the best thing about shochu has a vast array of flavor profiles depending on the base ingredient.
+Perhaps the best thing about shochu is that it has a vast array of flavor profiles depending on the base ingredient.
 Black sugar shochu tastes a bit like rum, rice shochu tastes mild and a little sweet, while sweet potato shochu has a pungent aroma with a sweet and smoky flavor.

 This broad palette of flavors and aromas make shochu perfect for making cocktails.
 The problem is that most shochu is diluted down to 25% alcohol by volume (ABV).
 For people that are used to mixing drinks with more traditional spirits like vodka, gin or rum, which typically have an ABV of 40%, it can result in weak drinks.

 The thing is, by simply rethinking your ratio of mixers to the base spirit, it's easy to make a potent mixed drink that highlights the inherent flavors of the shochu, while elevating it with the addition of a few mixers.